JiahangLiGary/Depth-Estimation-FPN/README.md

 Reference github 4 (adapted parts of the dataloader and training process): https://github.com/wolverinn/Depth-Estimation-PyTorch

-## Adapted parts of the code in  github 4
+## Adaption of code
+We tried to build our own dataloader by using the NYUV2 dataset in mat format.
+But it is hard to combine the depth and img data in dataloader together.
+So we adapted parts of the dataloader code in github4 to create the NYUV2 dataloader.